Lithium-ion batteries power most of the devices we use every day, and their reach is only expanding.

 Samsung, like Panasonic, has been working with lithium-ion batteries in its devices for years.
 Its stock in recent years has risen 57.5%, and its newest innovation has the potential to raise those gains drastically.

-Earlier in the year, Samsung announced a new design for its lithium batteries: the cathode, opposite the anode in the battery, would be made with graphene coated onto the silicon.
+Early in 2015, Samsung announced a new design for its lithium batteries: the cathode, opposite the anode in the battery, would be made with graphene coated onto the silicon.
 This increases the density of the battery, and can increase the energy capacity to between 1.5x and 1.8x current designs.

 Unlike Tesla's addition of silicon in the anode, the graphene cathode doesn't have battery-shattering results.
 The graphene is another layer on the anode rather than an added component to the silicon.
 However, though it adds to the energy capacity of the battery, its current design shortens the battery's lifespan.
 Both new battery designs will need improvements before they enter the market.